emmakamau/TechieQuotes/README.md

 What you will see and experience:

 1. Landing page with several quotes on sticky notes tilted for effects.
-Note.
-2. Hover or focus on the note to remove the tilting effect to read effectively.
+2. Hover or focus on the note to remove the tilting effect; read effectively.<br>
     Note - Quote, Author, Thumbs up and Thumbs down are displayed.
-3. Click on the Thumbs up to up vote and Tumbs down to down vote.
-This increments the value adjascent.
+3. Click on the **Thumbs up** to up vote and **Thumbs down** to down vote.<br> This increments the value adjascent.
 4. Click on View more to display:
     - Uploaded By - name of the person who uploaded the quote.
-    - Tag - Either Humor me or Inspire and Motivate
+    - Tag - Either Humor me or Inspire and Motivate.
-    - Delete button - Removes the Quote from display
+    - Delete button - Removes the Quote from display.

-5. At the bottom is an add quote form.
+5. At the bottom is an add quote form.<br>
     Enter your name, Author, Quote and Tag to create a new quote on submit.
+6. Click on the Reload to Clear the form.
-6. Finally is a footer with contact information.
-Click on the link on the very bottom to interact with me on LinkedIn.
+7. Finally is a footer with contact information.<br> Click on the link on the very bottom to interact with me on [LinkedIn](https://www.linkedin.com/in/emmaculate-k-987353104/).

 ## Development